What to look out for as inter-county season returns

 Derry forward Shane McGuigan: "We're putting a big emphasis on the league.
 We know in Division Two that any team can nip it.
 We're Ulster champions obviously a lot of teams will see us as a game where they will have to raise their game for, but we look forward to that challenge."

-Down coach Mickey Donnelly: "You've Tipperary who won a Munster championship 18 months ago, you've Cavan who won an Ulster not long ago.
+Down coach Mickey Donnelly: "You've Tipperary who won a Munster championship in 2020, you've Cavan who won an Ulster not long ago.
 It's a very tough division.
 Fermanagh, Antrim, Westmeath, Longford.
 We'd be delighted to get out of it but we've seven massive games ahead of us."